BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Introduction

 The nature of these sources is still under debate, as their properties are not trivially explained by common galactic models.
 This ambiguity is partially due to the fact that their natures can be described either by active galactic nucleus (AGN)-dominated galaxies or compact, dusty, star-forming galaxies (e.g., \citealt{bagg24}).
-Some investigations have looked into this by using different spectral energy distribution (SED) models: galaxy-only, AGN-only, and a combination of an AGN and host galaxy (hybrid; e.g., \citealt{koko23,leun24,trip24,rona25}).
-While these models can all fit the observed photometry of LRDs, the hybrid models return significantly lower stellar mass and dust attenuation ($A_{\rm V}$; e.g., \citealt{carr25}).
+Some investigations have looked into this by using different spectral energy distribution (SED) models: galaxy-only, AGN-only, and a combination of an AGN and host galaxy (hybrid; e.g., \citealt{koko23,trip24,leun25,rona25}).
+While these models can all fit the observed photometry of LRDs, it is difficult to robustly constrain the contribution of the AGN to the photometry of these sources.
+Therefore, the hybrid models return significantly lower stellar mass and dust attenuation ($A_{\rm V}$; e.g., \citealt{carr25}), but with high uncertainty on both physical quantities.

-Previous works have suggested that LRDs represent black holes (either single or binary systems) embedded in massive gaseous envelopes (e.g., \citealt{bege25,inay25,kido25,lin25_env,ji25,naid25b}), possibly in the earliest phase of accretion (\citealt{inay25b,maio25_QSO1}), while others explore whether their properties could be explained by self-interacting dark matter halos (e.g., \citealt{robe25,feng25}), super-Eddington accretion (e.g., \citealt{liu25}), or population III supermassive stars (e.g., \citealt{jock25,nand25}).
-Additional spectral observations are needed to constrain the nature of LRDs.
+Previous works have suggested that LRDs represent black holes (either single or binary systems) embedded in massive gaseous envelopes (e.g., \citealt{inay25,kido25,lin25_env,ji25,naid25b,bege26}), possibly in the earliest phase of accretion (\citealt{inay25b,maio25_QSO1}), while others explore whether their properties could be explained by self-interacting dark matter halos (e.g., \citealt{robe25,feng25}), super-Eddington accretion (e.g., \citealt{liu25}), or population III supermassive stars (e.g., \citealt{nand25,jock26}).